Learn about Research & Clinical Trials

 Drug: - Cobimetinib

 All groups will receive the same intervention.
-Cobimetinib will be given orally at a maximal dose of 60mg daily for 21 days on, then 7 days off, in a 28-day treatment cycle for a total of 12 cycles (approximately 12 months).
+Cobimetinib will be given orally at a maximum dose of 60mg daily for 21 days on, then 7 days off, in a 28-day treatment cycle for a total of 12 cycles (approximately 12 months).

 If you are interested in learning more about this trial, find the trial site nearest to your location and contact the site coordinator via email or phone.
 We also strongly recommend that you consult with your healthcare provider about the trials that may interest you and refer to our terms of service below.